aturner22/WIRE/README.md

 ```

 ## Deployment

-The application can be deployed with the backend on Railway or similar Python hosting, and the frontend on Vercel or similar Node.js hosting.

 Ensure `OPENWEATHER_API_KEY` is set in backend environment variables, and `NEXT_PUBLIC_API_URL` points to the deployed backend URL in frontend environment variables.